hey-dhivya/DigitalT3-Function-calling/README.md

 🛠 Features

-📹 YouTube Transcript Extraction: Upload a YouTube video link and extract the full transcript for analysis.
+- **YouTube Transcript Extraction**: Upload a YouTube video link and extract the full transcript for analysis.

 🤖 Context-Aware Chatbot: Ask questions based on the extracted transcript or general Python topics.